micha/jsawk/README.markdown

 Notice how altering the `this` object in place alters the result array accordingly.

+### Extract Only The "Age" Property Of Each Element ###

+Normally we would modify the input set in place, by manipulating the `this` object, which would be returned by default after each iteration.
+However, sometimes we want only a single field from the input set.

+      cat /tmp/t | jsawk 'return this.age'

+Putting a return statement in the script expression causes the default return of `this` to be short-circuited, replacing this element with the return value in the output set.

 ### JSON Grep: Select Certain Elements From Input ###

 Sometimes you want to use awk to select certain records from the input set,